NYCPlanning/ceqr-app-data-archive/README.md

 2. Create `config.json`, `README.md`, `build.py`, `requirements.txt` and `runner.sh` as described in the **Repo directory structure** within this new folder
    - For the `output table schema`, besides the requirements specified by the data users, it also need to follow the [CEQR data schema standards](https://docs.google.com/spreadsheets/d/1Z41fgiU_mi1KltlS783kUZpPcC8Sn7hUxTqhaNxQFg8/edit?usp=sharing).
 2. Follow the **Building Instructions** to test the ETL pipeline
+3. Output table can be found in EDM_DATA under a schema named by the dataset.